schoinh/munchprep-web/README.md

 * The grocery store sections are Produce, Proteins, Other Foods, and Non-Foods.

 ## Design Documents
-Mock-ups, a React component diagram, and other design documents are included in `Design-Docs.md`.
+Mock-ups, a React component diagram, and other design documents are included in [Design Docs](Design-Docs.md).
+Check them out!

 ## Future Features
 * A more intuitive UI for adding new Menu items